takanory/slides/slides/20230812pyconkr/index.rst

    Then, I'll explain the syntax of structural pattern matching.
    Finally, various patterns will be explained with code examples.

-.. 今日話すことをざっくり説明

 Photos 📷 Tweets 🐦 👍
 ========================
 ``#pyconkr`` / ``@takanory``

 ..
-I'd be happy to take pictures and share them and give you feedback on Twitter, etc.
+I'd be happy to take pictures and share them and give you feedback on Twitter or some SNS.
-   Hashtag is #pyconapac
+   Hashtag is #pyconkr

 Slide 💻
 ---------